GamesCreed

 Also, having to feel their expressions in Japanese is simply a touch of class.
 The game’s choice of music is brilliant.
 The stylish oriental soundtracks are the icing on the cake.
 Some of the tracks are good, and you’d want to stop what you are doing and vibe to them.
 The sound effects aren’t too shabby, but it needs improvement—especially the sounds of the weapons, which are frail sometimes.

 Trek to Yomi has lived up to its hype and has changed side-scrolling gaming for the future.
 It isn’t on the same level as relative games like Ghost of Tsushima, and some shortcomings drag it down a little, but this game has done more than enough to get your attention at least.
-The game is on Xbox game pass, so it was a win-win situation.
-It is worth purchasing with the low retail price, even on other platforms.
+The game is on Xbox Game Pass, so it was a win-win situation.
+It is worth purchasing at the low retail price, even on other platforms.

 Trek to Yomi is available on Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, and PC.
 And follow us on Twitter for the latest game reviews and news.